MutopiaProject/mupub/docs/users-guide.rst

 It is likely that you will encounter issues during the build and you may need to iterate the build process.
 Doing a build-edit-build cycle is typically not a problem but for an official build it is a good idea to start with a clean slate.
-All this command does is erase any build files.
-The command allows a dry-run to allow you to run the command to see what it would do without actually doing it,
+This command will erase any build files that you have previously created.
+The command allows a ``dry-run`` to list the commands it will run without executing them.

 .. code-block:: text